Gary Brabin: Hull City

 Player-manager Warren Joyce organised a turnaround in the "Tigers" form, as the club salvaged their Football League status with a 21st-place finish at the end of the 1998–99 season, with Brabin contributing four goals from his 23 appearances.
+Brabin managed to tone down his aggression whilst maintaining a tough tackling and intimidating style of play, helping Hull to greatly improve after being six points adrift at the bottom fo the table when he arrived.
+By February, Brabin had established himself in midfield and scored the winner against Darlington.
+His influence grew further in March, when he scored three times in four games, contributing to consecutive victories over Leyton Orient and Plymouth Argyle before finding the net in a 1–1 draw with fellow strugglers Scarborough in front of 14,000 spectators at Boothferry Park.
+His goals helped Hull climb out of the relegation zone, and they ultimately survived by five points as Scarborough were relegated from the Football League.

 Hull then posted a 14th-place finish in the 1999–2000 campaign, with Brabin scoring three goals in his 45 appearances despite struggling with a neck injury.
 Brian Little then took charge as manager and led Hull to the play-offs at the end of the 2000–01 season, with Brabin again a key first-team player having made 43 appearances and contributed two goals.
-However, they were beaten by Leyton Orient in the play-off semi-finals, and Brabin departed Boothferry Park after accepting a severance payment for the remaining year of his contract in August 2001.
+However, they were beaten by Leyton Orient in the play-off semi-finals, and Brabin departed the club after accepting a severance payment for the remaining year of his contract in August 2001.
+During the 2000–01 season, amid financial difficulties at Hull that included players going unpaid and disputes over access to Boothferry Park, Brabin became the players' spokesman.